mheadd/simple-rest-api/README.md

 # Simple REST API in 3 Easy Steps

-A powerful, simple REST API generated from a CSV document in three easy steps.
+A powerful, simple RESTful API generated from a CSV document in three easy steps.

 ![Build a REST API from a CSV in 3 easy steps](https://raw.githubusercontent.com/mheadd/simple-rest-api/master/rest-api-3-steps.gif "Build a REST API")